 Staff Responds Faster to Incidents by Integrating the Vocera Platform

-Leadership at Episcopal Senior Communities (ESC) were looking to improve their ability to respond quickly when an independent or assisted living resident needed help.
+Leadership at Covia were looking to improve their ability to respond quickly when an independent or assisted living resident needed help.

-ESC’s independent and assisted living residents have the option of wearing Wi-Fi-based personal emergency response pendants that allow them to call for help if they fall or need medical assistance.
-ESC also provides an option to memory care and health center residents who pose a wander risk to wear a wireless bracelet that triggers an alarm if they leave safe areas without being accompanied by staff.
+Covia’s independent and assisted living residents have the option of wearing Wi-Fi-based personal emergency response pendants that allow them to call for help if they fall or need medical assistance.
+Covia also provides an option to memory care and health center residents who pose a wander risk to wear a wireless bracelet that triggers an alarm if they leave safe areas without being accompanied by staff.

 Swiss Army Knife for Communication

 “We wanted to use our Wi-Fi infrastructure to improve staff communication overall,” says Chris Dana, vice president of information technology for Covia.
 “Vocera® technology appeared to us like a Swiss army knife for communication.
 We were really intrigued.”